Strings (tennis): Multi-filament, or "multi"

 Multi-filament strings, known commonly as "multis" are strings that have more than one filament.
 They are most commonly made of many filaments of nylon, but can incorporate other materials such as polyurethane, Zyex, Vectran, Kevlar, and other materials.
 Multi-filament strings offer better elasticity than single filament strings, but usually inferior durability.
-No multi-filament string holds its tension as well as natural gut, and none of them is as soft.
+No multi-filament string holds its tension as well as natural gut, and none of them are as soft.

 However, in comparison to mono-filament "synthetic gut", multi-filament strings can offer a much closer approximation of natural gut's performance.
 The softest multi-filament strings can be made with Zyex and polyolefin, although some of the softest of these strings are no longer on the market.

 Nylon

 Nylon is the most popular string material for amateur players due to its low cost and the improvement in elasticity offered by multi-filament strings.
 Wear-resistant coatings for nylon strings are common, especially with multi-filament strings, because the outer filaments tend to break first as the racquet is used.